 skip to content

 The prime reason why the University sets budgets is to ensure that it is operating sustainably.
-In this context sustainability means that in the medium term total planned expenditure by the University should not exceed its expected income.
+In this context sustainability means that in the medium term total planned expenditure by the University should not exceed its expected income, and that a sustainable financial surplus is generated to re-invest in the academic mission of the University.

-This is a formal requirement placed on the University by the Higher Education Funding Council for England (HEFCE).
+This is a formal requirement placed on the University by the Office for Students (OfS).

-Setting budgets also facilitates the equitable and transparent sharing of resources or funds between activities and individual departments.
+Setting budgets also facilitates the equitable and transparent sharing of financial resources or funds between activities and individual institutions.
 At a strategic level setting budgets ensures that available resources are used to fund current activities and to invest in new areas of activity.

-At an operational level a budget tells you how much money is available whether it is the Chest budget for pay or non-pay expenditure for a year or what a sponsor has agreed to fund a research programme.
+At an operational level a budget tells you how much money is available, for example a Chest budget for staff or non-staff expenditure for a year, or what an external research sponsor has agreed to fund within a research programme.

-Finally setting budgets provides one method for monitoring actual versus planned activity.
-As a budget is a financial representation of planned activity, regular comparison of actual expenditure to planned expenditure, will provide a measure of progress.
+Finally, setting budgets provides one method for monitoring actual versus planned activity.
+As a budget is a financial representation of planned activity, regular comparison of actual income to planned income, and actual expenditure to planned expenditure, will provide a measure to assess the financial sustainability of activities.

 Raven Login